 If you participate in our Individual Style Profile, Executive Intelligence (ExI) evaluation, or are assessed as part of our services, we may collect information and identifiers such as your name and email address, cultural-style background, qualifications, work experience, details regarding your employment, responsibilities at work, your professional views and opinions, as well as any other information and responses you may provide to evaluative measures, surveys and interviews (including, where applicable, interview recordings and transcripts of such recordings).
 Providing additional personal data such as age, gender, and ethnicity is voluntary and will not affect the assessment results.

 Referee or Source Data

-If you are an individual who provides a personal reference or feedback for a candidate (depending on the circumstances we may classify you as a Referee or Source), we may collect and process your contact details, certain professional details (such as title, occupation, qualifications and employment history) and your connection to the candidate.
-We may collect this information directly from you, the candidate or from publicly available sources.
+If you are an individual who provides a personal reference or feedback for a candidate (depending on the circumstances we may classify you as a Referee or Source), we may collect and process your contact details, certain professional and employment details (such as title, occupation, qualifications and employment history) and your connection to the candidate.
+We may collect this information directly from you, the candidate, or from publicly available sources.
 We will use this information to gather information on the relevant potential candidate such as your connection to, experience with, and opinion about such potential candidates.
-Any reference or feedback you provide about a candidate would not be attributed to you if shared with third-parties.
+Any reference or feedback you provide about a candidate would not be attributed to you if shared with third parties.
 We may also use your contact details to contact you in relation to any of our services that we believe may be of interest to you.